HenkVanHoek/frigate-ha-docker-compose/README.md

-I've checked the GitHub repository you linked earlier, but it seems I'm unable to access the raw content of the file right now.

-However, based on our entire troubleshooting session, the "internal version" we've developed is significantly different and more complete than any of the previous versions.

-The version on GitHub is almost certainly an older one that does not include all the critical fixes we discovered.

-The Final, Corrected Guide
-Here is the complete, step-by-step Markdown document.
-It includes all the solutions we discovered, such as:

-Fixing the Mosquitto crash-loop (the -c flag).

-Forcing the Frigate 0.16+ update (to fix the 400 Bad Request error).

-Adding the HACS installation step.

-Using the correct HACS Frigate integration (not the built-in one).

-Using the correct https:// URL and port 8971.

-The final step for updating Home Assistant with docker compose pull.

-This is the definitive guide based on our session.

 # Guide: Frigate, Home Assistant, and MQTT with Docker Compose

 This guide is designed to set up a complete stack with Frigate, Home Assistant, and a secure Mosquitto (MQTT) broker using Docker Compose.